barry-ha/Griduino/ASSEMBLY.md

 ![](hardware/img/diodes-img7057.jpg)

 The larger zener diode is a TVS protection diode (transient voltage suppressor) for clamping voltage spikes from exceeding +25 or -25 volts.
-It is bidirectional and not polarized and can be installed in either orientation.
+It is bidirectional (not polarized) and can be installed in either orientation.

 ![](hardware/img/diode-tvs-img7051.jpg)